 Testing the setup

-Since I used the SQL CE database, I did not need to configure a database connection once I was done with uploading the files.
+Since I used the SQL CE database, I did not need to configure a database connection once I was done uploading the files.
 Accessing http://umbraco.highwiz.com showed the default screen for the "Standard Website MVC".
-I was then able to access the Umbraco back-office and do some changes to make sure that everything was working fine.
+I was then able to access the Umbraco back office and do some changes to make sure that everything was working fine.